 1. Change your thinking

 If you continually tell yourself you’re not good at a particular task, you probably won’t be.
-Lush CEO James Lush recently wrote about having a fixed versus a growth mindset and how this can impact your success in business.
-The theory of these mindsets was first applied to intelligence by Stanford psychologist Carol Dweck.
+The theory of fixed versus growth mindsets was first applied to intelligence by Stanford psychologist Carol Dweck.
 Essentially, the theory states that those who have a fixed mindset believe their personal characteristics are set in stone and cannot be changed.
 Those with the growth mindset, on the other hand, believe their traits are constantly evolving and can be improved.
 Consequently, the latter see setbacks not as failures and a reason to throw in the towel, but as a challenge to get better.

 Dweck found that, unfortunately — or fortunately depending on what side of the fence you are on — the kind of mindset you have will permeate every aspect of life.
 The upside here, is that you can change this.
 Strategies include putting a stop to approval seeking, trying different learning tactics, and to disassociate improvement from failure.
 These tips and more can be found here.